odat/4cplatform-php-coding-test/README.md

 ## Installation:

-Please make sure you have the PHP `pcov` extension installed
+Please make sure you have the PHP `pcov` extension installed for code coverage

 ### PHP 7.4 for macOS
 ```bash